Skip to content

 Square brackets in the Assessment / Notes column indicate the range of classes whose material is covered by the assessment.
 For example, Quiz 1 [1–3] means that the quiz assesses material covered in classes 1 through 3.

-Class Topic Learning Outcomes Assessment / Notes
+Class Topic Learning Outcomes Assessment Materials

 3 Gradient Descent / Backpropagation I Compute gradients on computational graphs.
 Perform forward and backward passes.
-Understand gradient descent updates and automatic differentiation (PyTorch autograd, micrograd).
+Understand gradient descent updates and automatic differentiation (PyTorch autograd, micrograd). notebooks/01_backprop

 4 Gradient Descent / Backpropagation II Implement full backpropagation.
 Feb 3: Quiz 1 [1–3]